mjbots/moteus/docs/reference.md

 Mode: Read/write

-When in kPwm mode, this controls the raw PWM value for phase A, B, and
+When in Pwm mode, this controls the raw PWM value for phase A, B, and
 C.  If unspecified, 0.0 is used.

 ### 0x014 / 0x15 / 0x16 - Voltage phase A / B / C ###

 Mode: Read/write

-When in kVoltage mode, this controls the voltage applied to phase A, B, and C.  If unspecified, 0.0 is used.
+When in Voltage mode, this controls the voltage applied to phase A, B, and C.  If unspecified, 0.0 is used.